Ruben-Castro/Ruben-Castro/README.md

 - 👋 Hi, I’m @Ruben-Castro
-- 👀 I’m interested in blockhain development, ML, and web development.
+- 👀 I’m interested in AI, Computer Vision, LLM, ML, and full-stack web development.
-- 🌱 I’m currently learning ML via UCSD Machine Learning Bootcamp.
+- 🌱 I’m currently applying for my Master's in AI
-- 💞️ I’m looking to collaborate on interesting projects centered around web 3.0 and AI.
+- 💞️ I’m looking to collaborate on interesting projects centered around AI.
 - 📫 How to reach me https://www.linkedin.com/in/ruben-castro-espinoza/

 <!---